• Skip to primary navigation

 • Adjust the amount of sugar according to your preferred level of sweetness.
 You may also omit the sugar then add more tablespoons of condensed milk.

-• Storage: Put the leftovers in an airtight container then place in the fridge for up to 3 days.
+• Store the leftovers in an airtight container and refrigerate for up to 3 days.

 Listed below are all the ingredients you will need: